 What do we learn from Jeremiah?

-Even in the worst of times there is hope.
+Even in the worst of times, there is hope.
 One of the most hopeful songs comes from the book of Lamentations (and I remember this very well because I missed this question on my Old Testament test causing me to almost fail the test, ok, it didn’t help I kept switching the names of Abraham and Moses in my short essays).
-This particular version reminds me of being in college because this is how we sung it at ACU, being Church of Christ everything is sun A Capella.
+This particular version reminds me of being in college because this is how we sang it at ACU, being Church of Christ everything is sung A Capella.